1etu/everything.app/README.md

 NOTE: The project is deprecated and will no longer be updated.
 Deleted roughly like over 50 built-in tools since I don't want people to make profit off of this project.
 You can create your own tools.

-The Everything.app project is a modular utility collection built with Next.js and TypeScript, designed to provide a flexible and extensible platform for various tools and utilities.
+The ```everything.app``` project is a modular utility collection built with Next.js and TypeScript, designed to provide a flexible and extensible platform for various tools and utilities.

 Each tool in the application is completely self-contained and follows a specific module structure.
 To create a new tool, you'll need to understand how the modular system works.
 The core of the module system lives in the tools directory.
 Here's how to create a new tool: